gosexy/rest/README.md

 ## Getting gosexy/rest

-Intall this package as usual:
+You can install this package as usual:

 ```
 go get -u menteslibres.net/gosexy/rest